Skip to main content

 Hi, Tina!
 Thanks for getting in touch.
 We think the maps above and below will explain the fake King's Hedges and its position on the Arbury map.
 It was a tiny farm of fifty eight acres and now the City and County Council's electoral ward has swept over historic Arbury land - and the original North Arbury Estate, and parts of East Chesterton.

-The same 1900 map as featured at the top of the article, but with pre-Manor Farm field names.
+The same map as featured at the top of the article, but with pre-Manor Farm field names.
 The 1840 Chesterton Enclosures map uses the 'Harborough' version of the name, but a newspaper from 1839 references the 'Arbury Meadows', showing that both names were current and interchangeable.
 The fields at Manor Farm which referenced the earthwork were simply called 'Arbury' and 'Arbury Field'.
+The Arbury Meadows also contained a swathe of land south of Arbury Road.
+An 1829 newspaper advertisement for a sale of wood reveals that there was also a property called 'Arbury Hedges' in the district, to the north of Arbury Road.

 In the 1960s and '70s, Council planners were apparently obsessed with the King's Hedges name.
 Why?
 It stems from a much more recent era of history than prehistoric Arbury, has hunting connotations, and was north of the guided busway - a farm of fifty-eight acres.